jalennguyen/paladins-predictor/README.md

   ```

 ### Credentials
+## Paladins
 In order to access the Hi-Rez API, you need your own set of developer credentials.
 You can request them [here](https://fs12.formsite.com/HiRez/form48/secure_index.html).

+## Discord
+The model uses a Discord Bot as an interface to make predictions.
+To set up your own bot, go to https://discord.com/developers/applications , create an application, copy its Token (under the Bot tab) and invite it to your preferred server.

 ### Installation